Custom Telescopes

 stage (optional)

 Optical stage index.
 Default is 0 (primary).
-Set to 1 for secondary mirrors, 2 for tertiary, etc.
+Set to 1 for secondary mirrors, 2 for tertiary, etc. Each optical stage may contain at most one mirror group or lens group.

 id (optional)